-- 2.10 The format of telephone numbers is defined by the ITU in their International Public Telecommunication Numbering Plan.5 This document sets out the structure of telephone numbers and how the numbers should be interpreted. - 2.11 In the UK, CPs have developed the rules that must be applied when an interconnection is made between different CPs, via the NICC6.
-These rules are set out in ND1016.7 CPs interconnecting with other CPs should follow these rules, although there may be instances where there may be reasons why it is not possible to adhere to them.
+- 2.10 The format of telephone numbers is defined by the ITU in their International Public Telecommunication Numbering Plan.5 This document sets out the structure of telephone numbers and how the numbers should be interpreted. - 2.11 In the UK, CPs have developed the rules that must be applied when an interconnection is made between different CPs, via NICC standards.6 These rules are set out in ND1016.7 CPs interconnecting with other CPs should follow these rules wherever possible, although there may be instances where this is not possible.